Pine Log Creek Trail and Quarry

 Ready for a workout?
 The final stretch of the Pine Log Creek Trail is moderately challenging, ascending over 300 feet of elevation over the next half mile.
 The trail crosses a wood bridge at 2.85 miles, continuously climbing northwest.
 The hike arcs westbound at 3.15 miles, the forest becoming increasingly rockier as it approaches the summit.
 Dense, vibrant green moss carpets the sunlight-dappled forest floor.

 The trail peaks at 3.35 miles before beginning a descent.
 The trail meanders through switchbacks as it descends, catching between-the-trees views of the densely forested nearby ridges.
-The hike reaches a wooden bench at 3.6 miles, catching views through a partial clearing.
+The hike reaches a wooden bench at 3.6 miles, scoring rolling mountain views through a partial clearing.

 The trail continues its descent, winding through switchbacks before completing the western loop at 3.9 miles.
 The hike veers right, following the Pine Log Creek Trail to the parking area, crossing the v-shaped bridge over Pine Log Creek and completing the hike at 4.4 miles.